 *and I know I used the wrong “you’re,” it’s an inside joke. 😉

 New Mexico is my favorite (minus the car thieves… and just general crime).
 This state truly has so much beauty.

 Monday was a long day.
 It was a 6 am-6 pm work day.
 Ewww.
 It’s easy to hate these kinds of days, but it’s also so sweet to wake up and see the beauty New Mexico has.
 I MEAN LOOK AT THAT VIEW.\

-One of the meetings was with an astronomer who showed us the Sky Shed Telescope at camp.
-New Mexico is the only Girl Scout camp with this intense type of telescope/ astronomy program.
-The second meeting was at The Blake in the Taos Ski Valley.
+After that we headed over to The Blake in the Taos Ski Valley.
 OMG.
 If you ever ski Taos, stay here.
 The art alone at The Blake is worth the steep price to stay there.
 Also, Taos Ski/ The Blake is a B-corp.
 What?!
 SO COOL and ugh so beautiful.
 I can’t wait to go back.

 Basically, I just love New Mexico, and it’s the best in the fall. ❤

 After my car went on a week-long journey to wherever, it is back.
 I do not wish this stress on anyone.
 The thieves get away and I get to pay for all the damages they’ve caused (still less expensive than a new car!).